Divine Word College of Bangued

 The Divine Word College of Bangued is a private, Catholic higher education institution run by the Philippine Northern Province of the Society of the Divine Word in Bangued, Abra, Philippines.
 It was founded by a Divine Word Missionary priest in 1920 and given the name Colegio del Sagrado Corazon.
 In 1964 it was renamed the Divine Word College of Bangued.
-The college is the most famous in the province.

 History

-The Divine Word College of Bangued was founded in 1920 by Theodore Buttenbruch a Catholic priest and member of the Society of the Divine Word.
+The Divine Word College of Bangued was founded in 1920 by Theodore Buttenbruch, a Catholic priest and member of the Society of the Divine Word.
 That year, Fr.
 Buttenbruch took over as parish priest of the parish of Bangued when the old parish priest died and felt the need of a catholic school in Bangued.
-With the help of some prominent men in the parish he founded a coeducational school in a rented house.
+With the help of some prominent men in the parish, he founded a coeducational school in a rented house.
 Initially named Colegio del Sagrado Corazon, it adopted the current name in 1964.

-In June 1923, the school was entrusted to the Sister Servants of the Holy Spirit who came to establish their community in Bangued.
+In June 1923, the school was entrusted to the Sister Servants of the Holy Spirit, who came to establish their community in Bangued.
 The old convent (the Holy Spirit Academy at present) was given as their cloister and utilized for additional classrooms.

+During World War II, CSC's operations were disrupted.
+The campus was used as a base hospital and damaged in the 1945 bombing of Bangued.
+CSC reopened in 1946 using temporary Quonset huts provided by the U.S. Army.
+After the war, the college department was established in 1948, offering programs such as the Elementary Teacher's Certificate, Bachelor of Secondary Education, and Liberal Arts.
+The first college commencement exercises were held in 1950.

+Eventually, Academic expansion continued with the opening of the Bachelor of Science in Commerce (1960).
+In 1964, the institution was officially renamed Divine Word College of Bangued (DWCB) better to reflect its mission and the identity of the SVD.
+In 1967, Fr.
+Panfilo Guianan, SVD, became the first Filipino Director.
+All departments from Grade School, High School, and College were unified on one campus under the school motto Scientia et Virtus.
+From 1973 until 1985, under the leadership of Fr.
+Ambrose Ponce, SVD, DWCB experienced major infrastructure growth, including the construction of Arnoldus Hall, Janssen Hall, and other academic facilities.
+Accreditation of major college programs was initiated.

+Successive administrations after Fr.
+Ponce strengthened facilities, faculty benefits, and academic offerings.
+The school returned to a coeducational setup for Grade School and High School and reopened the Graduate School.
+New programs such as BS Nursing, BS Information Technology, BS Biology, and BS Industrial Education were introduced.
+Computer education was integrated across all programs, and the DWCB Research Center was established.
+Additional facilities were constructed, including speech laboratories, guidance offices, and academic buildings.

+Under Fr.
+Brigido G. Angngasing, SVD, the school revised its Vision and Mission, expanded facilities for Hotel and Restaurant Management, and continued campus improvements while remaining faithful to its founding Catholic mission.

+Currently, DWCB is under the administration of Rev. Fr.
+Edgar L. Calunod, SVD.